xynnom/social_media_clone/README.md

-# ARCU
+# ARCU Backend

-A type of social media service that has users, comments, posts, and messaging.
+A type of social media API clone that has users, comments, posts, and messaging.

 You can find the API documentation here: http://loclahost:8800/docs